xiec1377/my-site/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Description
-1. What was changed: Added footer component
+1. What was changed:
-2. Why was it changed: To add footer component
+2. Why was it changed:
-3. How was it changed: Created footer component with basic `.js` and `.css` files
+3. How was it changed:

 ### Type of change
 - [ ] Bug fix